Growing in Different Directions: Navigating Shifts in Relationships with Compassion

 A shared language that no longer fits

-The closeness that was only possible when you self-abandoned
+The closeness that only existed when you compromised yourself

 The hope that someone might meet you in a way they now can’t

 This grief is real.
-It’s not overdramatic.
-And it doesn’t mean you’re failing, it means you’re feeling.
+It’s not over-dramatic.
+And it doesn’t mean you’re failing, it means you’re feeling, it means you’re human.

 Give it space.

-4. Stay in Relationship, If It Feels Safe and Possible
+4. Stay Connected, If It Feels Safe and Possible

-Not every shift means disconnection.
-Some relationships can adapt and thrive amidst change.
+Not every shift has to mean disconnection.
+Some relationships can adapt and even thrive amidst growth and change.

 Sometimes, we can stay connected through difference, when there’s mutual respect, even if there’s not full understanding.

-If a relationship feels safe enough, you might say:
+If a relationship feels safe enough, you might try:

-“I know we’re seeing things differently, and I still care about being connected.”
+“I know we’re seeing things differently, and I still care about staying connected.”

 “I don’t expect you to get it — I just want to keep being honest with you.”